I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-whyconstrained.md

 <p> </p>

 ## -remarks
-<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
-See <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>

-<p>When a user of the OEM UI attempts to select an item that is constrained, the caller can use this method to display a message explaining why the item is constrained.
-When this method returns, <i>pmszReasonList</i> points to a list of one or more feature/option pairs that appear in the current driver settings, but conflict with the selected feature/option keywords.
-If there were no conflicts, the method should return S_OK, <i>pmszReasonList</i> should be filled in with an empty ASCII string containing only a null character, and *<i>pcbNeeded</i> should be set to 1.</p>

-<p>To reduce the need to make two calls per data access, pass the method an output buffer of a fixed size (1 KB, for example), and then check the function return value.
-If the method returns S_OK, the buffer already contains the data of interest.
-If the method returns E_OUTOFMEMORY, the value in *<i>pcbNeeded</i> is the buffer size needed to hold the data of interest.
-The caller should then allocate a buffer of that larger size and proceed with a second call to the method.</p>

-<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
+<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="print.iprintoemui_documentpropertysheets">IPrintOemUI::DocumentPropertySheets</a> and <a href="print.iprintoemui_devicepropertysheets">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
 See <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>

 <p>When a user of the OEM UI attempts to select an item that is constrained, the caller can use this method to display a message explaining why the item is constrained.
 When this method returns, <i>pmszReasonList</i> points to a list of one or more feature/option pairs that appear in the current driver settings, but conflict with the selected feature/option keywords.
 If there were no conflicts, the method should return S_OK, <i>pmszReasonList</i> should be filled in with an empty ASCII string containing only a null character, and *<i>pcbNeeded</i> should be set to 1.</p>